WarisJaima/NLP-Project/README.md

 ### Contact

 ### This page acts as the entry point, explaining the core value proposition of the tool and guiding users toward interactive features.

+# What This Application Is About
+### This web application helps users improve their IELTS Writing skills.
+It has two core features:

+### Essay Scoring: Users can paste their own IELTS essays and receive a band score along with a detailed evaluation.

+### Essay Generation: Users can input a prompt, and the system will generate a band-appropriate essay for them.

+### The backend utilizes T5, GPT-2, and DPO models to assess grammar, coherence, and task achievement.